These room sharing safety tips will help your little babies, toddlers, and preschoolers be able to sleep in a room and nursery together easily.

 It happened while we were staying at a beach house, away from home.

 Before I tell you what happened – and what might have happened had we not been so close – I want to say this.
 This is not fear mongering.
-This is not over reacting.
+And this is not over reacting.

 I’m blessed it didn’t take more.

-We’d had a long morning at the beach and came back in time for lunch and a nap.
+We spent a long morning at the beach and came back in time for lunch and a nap.
 Somebody needed to share a room, and my baby (5 months) and oldest son (3 years) were chosen because of their temperaments and ability to sleep through noise.